-DOE has tentatively determined that this rulemaking would not have a significant adverse effect on the supply, distribution, or use of energy.
+This proposed rule rescission is not a significant regulatory action under E.O.
+12866.
+Moreover, it would not have a significant adverse effect on the supply, distribution, or use of energy, nor has it been designated as such by the Administrator at OIRA.
 Accordingly, DOE has not prepared a Statement of Energy Effects.
-DOE may prepare such a statement for the final rule, and seeks all comments.